Jason Scott case: Deprogramming

 To facilitate the deprogramming, Ross put together a two-man "security team".
 The three traveled to the grandmother's home, locked the two youngest children in the basement, and following several days of argument and lecturing, the boys gave up their Pentecostal beliefs.
-For deprogramming Jason, Ross demanded a larger fee, in view of the fact that he was powerfully built and legally an adult, increasing the risk of prosecution.
+For deprogramming Jason, Ross demanded a larger fee, since he was powerfully built and legally an adult, increasing the risk of prosecution.
 Ross hired a karate black belt named Clark Rotroff to help with the operation.
 One evening, as Scott returned to the family residence, he was surprised by Ross's three associates, wrestled to the ground, and dragged into a waiting van.

 Scott struggled, but was held down and handcuffed by the three men, gagged with duct tape from ear to ear, and had his ankles tied with rope.
 As he lay face down and with his cuffed hands beneath his body, one of the men, weighing 300 pounds, sat on top of his back.
 Scott's legs, upper body and back had sustained multiple bruises and abrasions from being dragged to the van across stairs, floors and a patio.

 Scott was driven to a beach cottage, where the rope around his ankles was loosened sufficiently to enable him to make steps.
 Ross and his partners walked him into the house, one of the men leading him on a nylon leash, another holding his handcuffs.
 Ross and his partners had made the house a virtual prison; the windows were covered with thick nylon straps forming a mesh, to prevent escape.
 The two doors to the room where he was held were guarded.
 His captors also took his shoes and fitted the room with motion detectors.
 According to Shupe and Darnell's (2006) account of court testimony, Scott demanded that he be allowed to leave, and asked Ross whether he would try to make him change his religious beliefs.
 Ross was said to have replied that that was what he was paid to do.
 When Scott threatened Ross with criminal prosecution, Ross was said to have threatened Scott that he would handcuff him to the bed frame.